The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

 By participating in the Competition, students and Teachers fully and unconditionally agree to be bound by these Official Rules and the decisions of the Sponsor, which will be final and binding in all matters relating to the Competition.

 During the School Tournament Rounds (defined in Rule 2 below), participating teachers visit the Start Here, Go Places. website at www.startheregoplaces.com (the “Website”) and (i) access the Bank On It educator tools, (ii) agree that you (the teacher) and your class(es) will abide by the Official Rules of the Competition throughout the course of the Competition and (iii) share your Classroom Code, found on your Start Here, Go Places. profile page as well as on your Educator Dashboard within the Bank On It game, with your students.
 All participating students in the Tournament must (i) be registered as a “High School” student on the Website and (ii) enter their teacher’s Classroom Code on their profile.
 (No cost is associated with being a registered user of startheregoplaces.com).
-They must also have a consent/release form signed by the student or, if student is under 18 years old or is from Alabama, Nebraska, or Puerto Rico, signed by the student’s parent or legal guardian.
-Consent/release forms can be found on the Teacher’s dashboard to be downloaded and distributed to their participating students.
+They must also submit a consent/release form.
+The form must be signed by a parent or legal guardian, if the student is under 18 years old or is from Alabama, Nebraska, or Puerto Rico.
+The required consent/release form must be signed by the student if the student is over 18 years of age and is NOT from Alabama, Nebraska, or Puerto Rico.
+Consent/release forms will be sent to the Teachers via FedEx on Thursday, March 2, 2017.

-Once all required forms have been signed and returned by the participating students, the teacher must submit scanned forms to the Sponsor’s email at email@example.com.
-All documentation is to be submitted by the teacher to the Sponsor on or before the School Tournament Round begins, 12:01 a.m.
-ET Friday, April 1, 2016.
+Once all required forms have been signed and returned by the participating students, the teacher must submit scanned forms to the Sponsor’s email at firstname.lastname@example.org.
+All documentation must be submitted by the teacher to the Sponsor and must be received by Sponsor no later than 3:00 p.m.
+ET on Tuesday, March 14, 2017.

 Teachers are responsible for utilizing the online tournament functionality available on the “Educator Tools” button on their Bank On It dashboard.
 The online tournament functionality allows Teachers to run multiple tournaments at the same time should they have more than one class participating in the School Tournament Competition Period.
 If a Teacher has multiple classes participating in the School Tournament Competition Period, these classes need to remain separate for the initial bracket battle.
 Teachers have the ability to select students from a list of ALL students who have entered their Classroom Code and the Bank On It game will automatically assign students into match-ups for the tournament to begin.
 Email notifications are sent from the Bank On It game to students to alert them of their assigned matches.
 All assigned matches must be played online within the Bank On It game.
 The Bank On It game will automatically progress winning students through the bracket and into additional match-ups as they win.